awsdocs/amazon-ses-developer-guide/doc-source/reputation-dashboard-dg.md

-# Using the Reputation Dashboard to Track Bounce and Complaint Rates<a name="reputation-dashboard-dg"></a>
+# Using the reputation dashboard to track bounce and complaint rates<a name="reputation-dashboard-dg"></a>

 The reputation dashboard contains the same information that the Amazon SES team sees when determining the health of individual accounts\.